V sign: Second World War: V for Victory campaign

-A German V-sign and slogan on the Palais Bourbon in occupied Paris.
+A German V-sign and slogan on the Palais Bourbon, the seat of the French Parliament, in occupied Paris.
 The banner beneath the "V" reads "Germany is Victorious on All Fronts".

+Similar signs were installed on the Storting building, seat of the Norwegian parliament, in occupied Oslo.

 During the German occupation of Jersey, a stonemason repairing the paving of the Royal Square incorporated a V for victory under the noses of the occupiers.
 This was later amended to refer to the Red Cross ship Vega.
 The addition of the date 1945 and a more recent frame has transformed it into a monument.

 In 1942, Aleister Crowley, a British occultist, claimed to have invented the usage of a V-sign in February 1941 as a magical foil to the Nazis' use of the swastika.
 He maintained that he passed this to friends at the BBC, and to the British Naval Intelligence Division through his connections in MI5, eventually gaining the approval of Winston Churchill.
 Crowley noted that his 1913 publication Magick (Book 4) featured a V-sign and a swastika on the same plate.